 The tiles are installed vertically in a lighted niche in the kitchen and a horizontal glass-door upper cabinet is hung over it.
 The top of the cabinet doubles as a display shelf.
 Limed-wood cabinets are strictly neutral and blend with light gray walls in what adds up to a simple but exciting kitchen space.

-A darker gray cranks up the drama especially with a crisp white ceiling and lacquered base cabinets.
+Darker gray cranks up the drama in a modern kitchen especially with a crisp white ceiling and lacquered base cabinets.
 I have a special fondness for grays in this value.
 I also love the shift to a jolt of taxi yellow color in the ultra-simple glazed square tile range guard.
 Fold in a bright accent chair in the same hue for an elemental, youthful kitchen that is anything but cookie-cutter.